Women in Sports: How Kathrine Switzer, Steffi Graf, and Asma Elbadawi Broke Barriers

 3. Talk to the people in your life

 Whether it’s your dad, aunt, son, or partner, talk to the people you know and love about your experiences and needs in the world.
-The more we become aware of how people’s behavior affects our self confidence, sense of safety, or – in a family setting – something as simple as having time for sports, the closer we will get to equality.
+The more we become aware of how people’s behavior affects our self-confidence, sense of safety, or – in a family setting – something as simple as having time for sports, the closer we will get to equality for women in sports.

 If you prefer to run alone, it doesn’t mean you are relegated to the treadmill at the gym.
 There are plenty of ways to get out there and enjoy the fresh air by yourself.
 Just keep your safety in mind, especially if you want to run in the dark.

 - Take out your earbuds